medunigraz/outpost.django.video/Opencast.rst

 treated as a failure to create a new viewer (e.g. because the live event has already ended or does not exist).

+The <IPv4/IPv6 of Client> needs to be set to the remote address of the client machine that wants to consume the stream.

 .. code-block:: http
     :linenos:

     PUT /video/live/viewer/<eventid>/
     Host: api.medunigraz.at
+    Content-Type: application/json; charset=utf-8

+    {"client": "<IPv4/IPv6 of Client>"}

 If successful, this will respond with a JSON body containing information about the newly created viewer.